divyatadimeti/patchtst_flashattention/README.md

 ### Outline of Repository

+#### config.yaml

+Configures parameters for data, model, training, and logging in the PatchTST model experiments.
+Includes dataset paths, model architecture specifics (such as attention type and pruning settings), training settings (batch size, epochs), and Weights and Biases integration for experiment tracking and checkpointing.

 #### dataloader.py

 Defines PyTorch data loading utilities for the Energy Trading Time-series (ETT) dataset.
 Includes `ETTDataset` class for time-series data handling, `get_ETT_datasets` for preprocessing and dataset splitting, and `get_ETT_dataloaders` for creating DataLoader objects.
 Utilizes `tsfm_public.toolkit` for efficient data management and preprocessing.